 – Ab Exercises Help Your Core but Flatten Nothing

-– How to Finally Get a Flat Tummy
+– How to Finally Get a Flat Belly

 The first principle to understand is your stomach.
-An organ aiding with digestion, it works like a muscle, expanding and contracting to process foods we eat.
-You can feel when your stomach has too much in it, needing to loosen your pants.
-You can also feel when you’re hungry and don’t have enough in your belly.
+An organ aiding with digestion, it works like a muscle, expanding and contracting to process the foods we eat.
+You feel when your stomach is overfilled, expanding your waist circumference needing to loosen your pants.
+You also feel when you’re hungry from not having enough in your belly.

-Although your stomach expands and contracts, the range of the movement is temporary.
+Although your stomach expands and contracts with food intake, the range of the movement is temporary.
 The movement’s range is small, we’re talking inches.
 Your stomach isn’t the issue, one single meal isn’t going to help much.
 While skipping a meal, might temporarily reduce bloating, you still won’t have flat abs.
 Nope.

 The next area to investigate is what you’re eating.
 Are you practicing mindful eating?
 What happens when you eat more food than your body needs?
-But it’s actually not food that matter, is the calories from the chosen food.
-First and foremost, you need to understand calories.
+But is it the food?
+No, it’s the calories from the food.
+The fundamental ingredient to understand is calories.
 Calories represent the energy required to keep us alive.
-Think of it as precious fuel for our body.
+Think of it as precious fuel for our bodies.
 Back in our hunting days, meals were far and few in between.
 Humans crave extra calories, want extra food, it’s our instinctual human survival system.

 The real problem arises when we eat more calories than our body needs.
 After the food goes through the stomach, it enters the digestive area, where valuables like proteins, fats, carbs, vitamins, and water aid the body.
-The digestive system will strip all the valuables from our foods.
-Proteins are the building blocks for your body, carbohydrates are instant energy and fats are stored as a long-time source of energy.
+The digestive system strips all the valuables from our foods.
+Proteins are the building blocks for your organization, carbohydrates are instant energy and fats are stored as a long-time source of energy.
 But anything your body doesn’t use will be converted and stored as fat in your body.
 Thus resulting in weight gain, no abs, and a sad, sad, life.

-Imagine you’re getting at a campfire.
+Imagine you’re sitting at a campfire.
 You’re responsible for the fire to burn the entire night.
-You gather wood, but don’t know exactly how much wood you’ll need for the entire night.
+You gather wood but don’t know exactly how much wood you’ll need for the whole night.
 You don’t want everyone to be cold, so you make sure to grab enough wood.
 Your fire starts, the energy starts burning.
 Throughout the night, you throw more logs into the fire.
-After the night, all extra logs remain as extra unused energy.
+After the night, all the extra fire logs remain as extra unused energy.
 All that extra wood is simply extra energy that hasn’t been used.
-The extra energy is fat on your body showing up as extra body weight.
-I guess, back in 2002 I was a giant ball of energy.
+The excess energy is fat on your body showing up as extra body weight.
+I guess, back in 2002, I was a giant round ball of energy.

 All food is valuable energy to our human bodies.
 And any food your body eats but can’t immediately use will be stored as fat.
 This is how we gain weight.
-Fat mostly accumulates in two places, subcutaneous fat and visceral fat.
+Fat mostly accumulates in two places, subcutaneous fat, and visceral fat.
 Subcutaneous fat is found under your skin, while visceral fat collects within the abdomen in the spaces around organs.

 The visceral fat is the dark, yucky fat surrounding your abs.
 This is where that blasted fat tummy first appears.
 Unhealthy visceral fat needs to be removed.
 But because of its location, it’s hard to measure our visceral fat.
 Luckily, subcutaneous fat’s location helps us get a measurement… (“Whohooo, lucky us” said no one ever.)

 Go ahead and pinch your skin.
 The stuff under your skin that isn’t muscle is fat.
 Anything you can grab but can’t move is subcutaneous fat.
-This is your bodyfat, as trainers we measure bodyfat with calipers.
-We take a one-inch pinch on four sites on your body, add up the numbers, crosscheck with a bodyfat table to get your bodyfat percentage.
-Some scales can also check your bodyfat with impedance.
-Your numbers will vary, but the lower the bodyfat, the less fat you have, the less visceral fat and (drum-roll please…)
+This is your body fat, as trainers, we measure body fat with calipers.
+We take a one-inch pinch on four sites on your body, add up the numbers, crosscheck with a body fat table to get your body fat percentage.
+Some scales can also check your body fat with impedance.
+Your figures will vary, but the lower the body fat, the less fat you have, the less visceral fat and (drum-roll please…)

 Here it is!
-Your recipe to a flatter tummy.
-To flatten the stomach, all you need to drop your bodyfat.
+Your recipe to a flatter belly.
+To flatten the stomach, all you need to do is reduce your fat.
 That’s it.
-You can perform crunches, sit-ups and planks all day long.
-But if your bodyfat doesn’t drop low enough, you’ll never reap the benefits of your hard work.
+You can perform crunches, sit-ups, and planks all day.
+Resistance training builds muscle mass.
+But if your body fat doesn’t drop low enough, you’ll never reap the benefits of your diet and exercise.
 Your rock-hard abs will be covered in a marshmallow layer of fat.
-Which means no flat tummy ☹
+Which means no flat belly ☹

-You can perform dozens of exercises for your tummy.
-This will make you feel better, but you’ll look the same.
-At least the ab work strengthens your core.
-Your core is vital for everyday life.
-Unfortunately, no matter how cool the ab exercise is…it will do NOTHING to make your tummy look flatter.
+You can perform dozens of exercises for your stomach.
+This will boost energy, strengthen your core, but you’ll look the same.
+A strong core is vital for everyday life.
+Unfortunately, no matter how “new” the ab exercise is…it will do NOTHING to make your belly look flatter.
 Sad, but true.

 Focus on healthy eating.
 Drink water.
 Pay attention to your calorie intake.
 Eat fewer calories than your body burns.
-The best exercise is the one where you go to the grocery store, buy and eat the right foods.
-Perform total body exercises focusing on the major muscle groups, while keeping the core (abs) engaged.
-Focus on the energy intake and energy expenditure.
+The best belly exercise is the one where you go to the grocery store, buy and eat the right foods.
+Perform total body exercises focusing on the major muscle groups, while keeping the core muscle (abdominal muscles) engaged.
+Focus on energy intake and energy expenditure.
 When you reduce your body weight, you’ll get closer to those coveted abs.

 No matter what anyone tells you, the best and only way to flatten your stomach is by focusing on fat loss.
-How many calories you’re eating versus how many calories you burn.
+How many calories you eat versus how many calories you burn.
 What burns more calories?
 Try exercising while standing (burns more calories than sitting), start strength training, add aerobic exercise like highintensity interval training (HITT), increase the activity level in your daily routine.
 The higher the calorie burn throughout the day, the faster the weight loss.
-By losing belly fat you WILL get your tummy flatter.
+By losing belly fat you WILL get a flatter belly.
 The days of being scared to turn on the bathroom lights are finally over for me.
-But I want to share the same success with you.
+But I want the same success stories for you.

 I know the truth can be hard to hear.
 I went through this process myself.
 I’m an engineer, so I’m always looking for the fastest, simplest way.
-Unfortunately for your flat tummy, this won’t work.
+Unfortunately for a flatter stomach, ab exercises alone won’t work.
 I fell for the Bruce Lee 1,000 daily sit-ups.
 My stomach and pride were hurt.
-What kind of silly things have you done to get that coveted waistline?
+What kind of silly things have you done to reduce your waist?
 Please share with me in the comments.

 NASM Master Trainer